 For a transportation system, resilience is the capability to recover from a disruption to an operational level similar to prior to the disruption in a timely manner.
 The longer and deeper the impact of the disruption on operations, the less resilient a transport system is.
 There is a wide range of possible disruptions ranging from anthropocentric to natural, from local to global.
 For instance, a local natural disruption would be a thunderstorm impairing road and airport operations for a few hours.
-Since infrastructures are not damaged, recovery is a simple matter of the weather event to end.
+Since infrastructures are not damaged, recovery is a simple matter of the weather event ending.
 Much more severe would be a hurricane forcing the closure of ports, airports, bridges, and transit systems for several days with damage to infrastructure such as power distribution systems.
-In this case, recovery is a matter of inspecting and repairing infrastructures, which may take several weeks depending on the damage and the availability of labor and equipment.
+In this case, recovery is a matter of inspecting and repairing infrastructures, which may take several weeks, depending on the damage and the availability of labor and equipment.

-Resilience and efficiency are usually on the opposite side of the spectrum as an efficient transport system is commonly less resilient, even if every transportation network has a built-in level of resilience.
-From a transportation perspective, an efficient network is structured around high capacity routes with a few links.
+Resilience and efficiency are usually on the opposite side of the spectrum.
+An efficient transport system is commonly less resilient, even if every transportation network has a built-in level of resilience.
+From a transportation perspective, an efficient network is structured around high-capacity routes with a few links.
 A resilient network would be composed of more connections enabling the use of alternative routes.